sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-nested-routes/README.md

 ## Nesting Routes

-With React Router, a nested route is a component that has its own router.
+In React Router, a nested route is a component that has its own router.
 For example:

 ```jsx
 const App = () => {